 Our commitment since 2004 seems to encourage the determination of our 40 girls to learn whatever they can!

 If you study, you come out of ignorance and one day become a doctor, minister, government official.
 Everyone must send their daughters to school.
 A girl can do a lot for her parents and herself.

 Our Leadership Activities

-These young activists make speeches, plan events to raise public support, do radio interviews, and participate with the Global Campaign for Education, which includes meeting with celebrities like Shakira and decision makers such as the Malian Minister of Education and Members of Congress.
+These young activists make speeches, plan events to raise public support, do radio interviews, and participate with the Global Campaign for Education, which includes meeting with celebrities like Shakira and decision makers such as the Mali Minister of Education and Members of Congress.

-School Girls Unite has also been instrumental in building the International Day of the Girl, which falls on October 11 each year.
-School Girls Unite members worked with other organizations to build this national campaign, which ran parallel to international efforts and at the U.N.This day recognizes the unique obstacles facing young girls around the world, as well as the power of young girls to make big changes in their local and global communities!
+School Girls Unite was instrumental in mobilizing grassroots support for the U.N.
+International Day of the Girl Child, which falls on October 11.
+School Girls Unite members worked with other organizations to build this national campaign, which ran parallel to international efforts.
+This annual day recognizes the unique obstacles facing young girls around the world, as well as the power of young girls to make big changes locally and globally.